Taabannn/bank_system/README.md

 # bank_system
-This project is a simple simulation of a bank system
+This project is a simple simulation of a bank system by using hibernate framework.

 ### Requirements 🔧
 * Java version 8 or higher.